qiskit-community/qiskit-camp-template/README.md

    <dt name="nothing">None of the existing ideas is suitable for me :(</dt>
 <dd>

 If any of the proposed ideas is suitable for you, considering submitting your own idea.
-Maybe, you feel that the full thing is over your head, considering joining the [Good First Issues team](https://github.com/qiskit-community/qiskit-camp-africa-19/issues/1).
+Maybe, you feel that the full thing is over your head, considering joining the [Good First Issues team](https://github.com/qiskit-community/qiskit-camp-africa-19/issues/1)⚠️(link).
 You want be participating of the competition, but you will contribute and learn a lot!

 </dd>
   <dt name="tokill">My team is not reaching the minimum amount of members</dt>
   <dd>

 If during the team formation stage your team is not gaining traction (has two or less members) it will be considered a candidate to be closed.
-It will be [labeled as such](https://github.com/qiskit-community/qiskit-camp-africa-19/labels/candidate%20to%20be%20closed) and that will serve as some sort of "last call" to encourage its members to find more participants interested in the idea.
+It will be labeled as such and that will serve as some sort of "last call" to encourage its members to find more participants interested in the idea.
 After some undefined amount of time, it will be closed and its members are free to find new teams.

 </dd>
   <dt name="full">My team is complete</dt>